 Spring and summer of 2006 kept me very busy with outdoors work around the house, so not a lot of progress on any models.
 Sometime in June, I started working on a Chesapeake Bay Crab Scraping Boat.
 I finished it December 14th.
 Within a few days, I'd started work on Alma, a San Francisco Bay scow schooner.
 Unfortunately, I suddenly lost interest in building Alma for some unknown reason and went into a modeling slump for a while.
 In the Fall of 2007, I built a colonial ferry model for a small museum in Virginia.

 As soon as I finished the ferry, I started building my first plank-on-frame model -- Hannah, the first ship commissioned by George Washington for the Continental Army.
 Unfortunately, I lost interest in modeling completely part way into building that model, so it remains at a very early stage.
 I then stopped modeling altogether for about 6 years.
 I'm back into it now, though and have been for several years.
 My last completed models were a draketail workboat. and a Chesapeake Bay Head Boat.
-I'm currently working on a Bluejacket kit of Nantucket.
+I'm currently working on a Chesapeake Bay Flattie.

 I hope you'll enjoy exploring the site and taking a look at my models.
 They are shown in chronological order on the Models page, so you can see if I've improved any over the years.
 If you have any questions about my models or ship modeling in general, or suggested improvements to the site, feel free to email me.